SuperSecureHuman/ROS-Map-Master/README.md

 ## Possible Future Work

 - [ ] Multi-Robot Exploration: Currently, the entire stack crashes when attempting to launch exploration with multiple robots.
 To address this, we must ascertain whether it is due to resource availability or requires code optimization.
 - [ ]  3D Map Merge: Explore the possibility of implementing map merging capabilities for 3D maps.

-- [ ] 3D Map Merge: Explore the possibility of implementing map merging capabilities for 3D maps.

 Feel free to reach out for any questions or suggestions!